Moving FAQ

 How much notice do I need to give a mover to book a moving date?

-A mover can accommodate most moves if they have at least two weeks notice, with a firm date.
+A mover can accommodate most moves if they have at least two weeks’ notice, with a firm date.
 More notice is preferable, particularly in the busy season (May to September).
 Please keep in mind local holidays, as they may impact the quote that you receive.

-If you confirm your moving date for late June, please keep in communication with your moving company as this is a particular busy time for most movers, and you may need to adjust your moving plan until you receive a firm confirmation.
+If you confirm your moving date for late June, please keep in communication with your moving company as this is a particularly busy time for most movers, and you may need to adjust your moving plan until you receive a firm confirmation.

 Are there any items I should not ship?